This is what the NC State Constitution states:

 At the beginning of 2017 year, WUNC published a report called “Incoming UNC Students Likely To See Tuition Increase” (http://wunc.org/post/incoming-unc-students-likely-see-tuition-increase#stream/0).
 In it there is a data table that shows the steady and steep increase in tuition costs for UNC undergraduate resident tuition.

-And yes, we are still a bargain compared to other states, but that is an over 70% increase that does not include housing, board, food, supplies, books, travel, and all of the other expenses sure to accompany a college experience.
+And yes, maybe we are still a bargain compared to other states, but that is an over 70% increase (over that span of time) which does not include housing, board, food, supplies, books, travel, and all of the other expenses sure to accompany a college experience.

 Is it supposed to make sense that rising tuition costs should accompany lower per-pupil expenditure in public secondary schools all the while boasting of a state surplus in a state that currently has racially gerrymandered legislative districts and an increased investment in a rather robust effort to privatize public schools?